titon/toolkit/readme.md

 * `ButtonGroup` - Allows for the grouping of multiple buttons into 1 visual styled button
 * `Dropdown` - Allows for toggleable dropdown menus with support for nested menus
 * `Icon` - Allows for inline image sprites to be used at 12, 16, 24, 32, and 64 sizes
+* `InputGroup` - Allows for the grouping of inputs with buttons and static blocks
 * `Label` - Styles for inline tag labels
 * `Pagination` - Styles for pagination lists
 * `Pin` - Animations for element pinning
 * `Progress` - Basic styles for progress bars
+* `Table` - Styles for tables

 #### Themes ####
 * `Titon` - Titon specific theme that mimics Twitter Bootstrap